rust-lang/book/src/ch10-01-syntax.md

 let no_number = OptionalFloatingPointNumber::None;
 ```

-The name is a bit long to drive the point home.
-With our current knowledge, we
+We've made the enum's name a bit long in order to drive the point home.
+With our
-would have to write a unique type for every single kind of option.
-In other
+current knowledge, we would have to write a unique type for every single kind
-words, the idea of "an optional value" is a higher-order concept than any
+of option.
+In other words, the idea of "an optional value" is a higher-order
-specific type.
+concept than one specific type.
 We want it to work for any type at all.

 We can do that with generics.
-In fact, that's how the actual option type works
+In fact, that's how the actual `Option` type works
 in Rust.
 Let's check out its definition:

 ```rust